In this sewing tutorial, I will show you how to sew a scarf face mask.

 What fabric is good for the scarf face mask

 Sew the scarf from lightweight knit fabric, it must be stretchy as the scarf should be easily stretched in both directions but also retained its shape even after many stretches and washings.
-Use cotton knits, polyester or rayon knits.
+Use cotton knits, polyester, or rayon knits.
 The fabric should be breathable.
-You can see one example of suitable cotton knit fabric.
+You can see one example of a suitable cotton knit fabric.

 I have chosen lightweight rayon fabric, it’s double sided and because of this it has two layers, it’s also my favorite color with sparkling silver threads.

-Step by step instructions for making the scarf face mask
+Step-by-step instructions for making the scarf face mask

 Step 1.
 Cut 2 rectangles from your fabric